jkcjkc/EB-JDAT/README.md

 To train an EB-JDAT model on any JEM variant:

-*Note that JEM is easy to collapse, and so slow, thus we recommend to train on faster and more stable JEMs, such as JEM++ and SADAJEM.*
+*Note that JEM is easy to collapse, and so slow,  the learning rate must be set very low to ensure stable training.
+Thus we recommend to train on faster and more stable JEMs, such as JEM++ and SADAJEM.*

 ```
 ./train.sh